-statements published by the respective fund managers.
+Investments in private market funds are valued based on the Fund's share of the net assets in the private equity fund using the latest financial statements published by the respective fund managers.
 These are as at 31 December 2022, then rolled forward for known cash flows in order to derive the valuation at 31 March 2023.
-This is the method used on the basis that any changes in market value from 31 December to 31
+This is the method used on the basis that any changes in market value from 31 December to 31 March are unlikely to be material.
+The reasonableness of this assumption is reviewed each year.

-Item Uncertainties Freehold, Valuation techniques are used to determine the carrying leasehold amount of pooled property funds and directly held property and freehold and leasehold property.
-Where possible these pooled property valuation techniques are based on observable data, but funds (Note 15) where this is not possible management uses the best available data.
+Item Uncertainties Freehold, leasehold Valuation techniques are used to determine the carrying amount of pooled property funds and directly held property and pooled property funds (Note 15) freehold and leasehold property.
+Where possible these valuation techniques are based on observable data, but where this is not possible management uses the best available data.